 - Support for self-paced and instructor-led training at the level of your own CMS with different user roles and permissions.

-Benefits of Using a Custom LMS Portal
+Benefits of Using a Custom LMS Training Portal

 We would like to once again draw your attention to the benefits that a custom LMS portal can bring to your organization.
 Here are some of the key benefits: